marxjmoura/fullstack-app/README.md

 # Building Full-Stack Applications - Blog

-I present to you my [blog](https://fullstack.app).
+This is my [blog](https://fullstack.app).
 The place where I share my knowledge and experience.

 ## License